is a research project run by Prof.

 drug design software that runs on the FightAIDS@Home global Internet computing

 Dr. Morris received a D.Phil. in Physical Chemistry from the University

 of Oxford in 1991.
 His expertise is in computational chemistry and molecular

 modeling, and he is the author of Cameleon, one of the first commercial

 software products in bioinformatics.
-Although he is now a Research Manager at InhibOx, Ltd., Oxford, UK, he is still
+Although he is now the Head of Computational Chemistry at Crysalin, Ltd., Oxfordshire, UK, he is still

 helping us develop the software utilized in this project.